 Content remains king and where a bulk of the personalization comes in the new, digitally reliant norm.
-With audiences facing limitless options and distractions, marketers must capture the attention of their audience as quickly as possible, or else they risk losing potential customers.
+With audiences facing limitless options and distractions, event marketing companies must capture the attention of their audience as quickly as possible, or else they risk losing potential customers.
 “Every brand and every company has to become a content creator to be viable during the pandemic,” shared a marketing leader.
 Content tailored to a small target audience has become vital as companies have shifted focus from quantity to quality.

 This is especially important as most of the sales funnel human interactions have been replaced with landing pages, emails, and AI.
 Without targeted content, customers would be hard-pressed to find the motivation to commit to any one brand.

-The last two years of on-and-off isolation and limited logistics have hampered marketing efforts and taken go-to tactics off the table.
+The last two years of on-and-off isolation and limited logistics have hampered the efforts of event marketing companies and taken go-to tactics off the table.
 Customer expectations have also undergone a significant transformation, compounding the issue.
 “There’s been a shift in eCommerce, even on the B2B side.
 People are looking for that sleeker B2C look and feel,” shared a marketing leader.
 “There’s a focus on what they’re experiencing in their personal time.
 They’re not leaving those expectations at home when they clock into their 9-to-5.”
 The blurring of the line between B2C and B2B has resulted in marketing and sales tactics taking on new forms.
 With the online space becoming increasingly crowded and hyper-focused marketing requiring a more methodical and measured approach, companies have turned their attention to enriching their existing client bases with upselling, cross-selling, and enhanced relationship management.

 “Your industry determines the future of events, big or small.Your audience determines it, too.”

 The utilization of social media, previously seen as a primarily B2C tool, has been key to renewed marketing efforts.
-From a business perspective, companies have been leveraging paid socials and seeing a great increase in traction.
+From a business perspective, event marketing companies have been leveraging paid socials and seeing a great increase in traction.
 From the individual marketing professional standpoint, LinkedIn has been a core element of their strategy.
 They have gone beyond just staying active on LinkedIn to building robust profiles on the platform in order to showcase their ability and maximize their professional appeal.
 “Get the education, and market yourself,” said an executive.
 “Keep the LinkedIn profile updated so that the personal brand is out there,” chimed in another executive.

-The increased use of social media is just one of the many initiatives that marketers have adopted as they move away from the tried but no longer true practice of conducting email blasts.
+The increased use of social media is just one of the many initiatives that event marketing companies have adopted as they move away from the tried but no longer true practice of conducting email blasts.
 One decision-maker shared, “Email blasts have been, for the most part, one of the most ineffective tools in the last couple of years.
 This used to be very different in the years before that.”
 Constant reinvention is needed to retain audiences’ attention, which has led to companies exploring webinars, podcasts, and other visually driven mediums to capture their target.
 One such format stands out — the small-scale virtual event.

 With the emergence of small-scale, virtual events, “Engagement is at least a hundred times better in a small setting,” stated a senior executive.
-The nature of small-scale events has been ideal for marketers looking to reach their target audience and compensate for the lack of face-to-face interaction.
+The nature of small-scale events has been ideal for event marketing companies looking to reach their target audience and compensate for the lack of face-to-face interaction.
 With a focus on niche discussions, companies are trading in broad, all-encompassing marketing for a targeted approach that attracts the right people with the right topic.
 “These smaller audiences that are engaged bring in higher value.”
 A decrease in attendees also enables a greater level of interaction and engagement from an individual’s perspective.
 This type of event, by virtue of its exclusivity and size, creates a naturally intimate setting conducive to open discourse and participation.

-Beyond immediate sales, companies use these events to establish influence and enhance their reputation.
+Beyond immediate sales, event marketing companies use these events to establish influence and enhance their reputation.
 Recognizing that each attendee is an influencer in their own right, companies have their events act as a catalyst to reach beyond their guest list.
 “Every B2B company, at the core, wants to establish itself as a thought leader in the industry,” shared an executive.
 “That’s how you generate all the business.
 Small selling, in my view, is the future.”

 What does this mean for large-scale events?
 While smaller events have established their place in the marketer’s playbook, the future of larger events is still up in the air as their efficacy largely depends on each company’s drivers and target market.
 “The outcome of big or small events are driven not just by the business strategy but how the CMO views it and what the growth goals are,” shared an executive.

-Some organizations are committing to small-scale events as they redirect resources from large-scale event budgets.
+Some event marketing companies are committing to small-scale events as they redirect resources from large-scale event budgets.
 An executive said, “I would most likely push for lowering budgets for those massive events as we attend less and less, and I would really push for those small settings and bring in stakeholders who are interested and can actually provide value to the discussion.”
 On the other hand, quantity-driven organizations are going all-in on large-scale events, pulling out all the stops to get as much traffic as possible.
 “I’m doubling down on everything.
 I’ve got a bunch of different tricks up my sleeve to get people to come to our booth,” said another executive.
 “Every sponsorship I’m turning into a demand generation channel to drive booth traffic digitally.”
 Different audiences require different events, and smaller settings are typically reserved for those in the C-suite.
 “Your industry determines the future of events, big or small.
 Your audience determines it, too.”

 Not just a matter of small vs. large, whether virtual, physical, or even hybrid, being the future is also yet to be determined.
 A case can be made for each, but outcomes and experiences, again, largely vary from company to company.